bjasperson/property-covariance-demo/README.md

 - Under GitHub, enter the main repo url (https://github.com/bjasperson/property-covariance-demo).
 - Under path, click 'Open "property_covariance_demo.ipynb" in new tab'
 - A new tab should open with this notebook.
 Click "Shift + Enter" to run each cell.

+Alternatively, you can clone the repo and run locally.